Guillaumebeuzeboc/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

 To get started, we won't confine this application.
-Unconfined applications, specified with ``devmode``, can only be released to the “edge” channel of the snapcraft store.
+Unconfined applications, specified with ``devmode``, can only be released to the ``edge`` channel of the snapcraft store.

 Parts
 """""